If you are looking for Music Marketing Tips to increase your income dig in

 Click here to arrange a call with Ariel of click on this banner to see if this investment is right for you.

-You can’t monetize until you really understand your fans.
+You can’t monetize until you understand your fans.
 This exercise will help you to create a fan archetype.